sonictimm/MUGeeksandGadgets.github.io/README.txt

 -------------------------------------------------------------------------------
 All page Formating will be done with a single CSS file.
 This file will reside in the root directory of the site.
 All pages will be styled the same with the exception of key element that seperate that page from the rest of the site.
-All additional contents needed for page styling should be placed in the contents folder of the root directory.
+All additional contents needed for universal page styling should be placed in the contents folder of the root directory.

 stylesheet.css will be the formating file.
 The file is commented for organization purposes and for ease of use.
 Please be sure to follow along with the sections.

-If your page needs a special class that the rest of the site will not use, place it in the html document.
+If your page needs a special class that the rest of the site will not use, place it in the html document itself unless it lenghty and would clutter the code.
+In this case, it should be placed in the style sheet under special IDs.
 Internal style sheets should be used if it style only affects one page.